enchant97/quart-redis/docs/index.md

 An easy way of setting up a redis connection in quart.

 ## Installation
 Install the pip package using pip.
-The latest compatible release of aioredis will be automatically installed.
+The latest compatible release of redis will be automatically installed.

 ```
 pip install quart-redis
 ```

 ## Requirements
-- quart
+- quart >= 0.18
-- aioredis
+- redis >= 4.2

 ## Contents
 - [Example Of Usage](./example.md)